eadsjr/pgdoc/doc/TO_DO_LIST.md

 TODO: Finish writing CRUD examples
 TO DO: redo the CRUD store() example data so that if each is run in order, the database examples work out nicely.
 Multiple players on the team, etc.
 TODO: CRUD UPDATE case for exclude usage
-TODO: CRUD UPDATE case for maxMatch usage
+TO DO: CRUD UPDATE case for maxMatch usage
 TODO: CRUD UPDATE case for search usage
 TODO: CRUD UPDATE example for maxMatch 0
 TODO: CONSIDER: Drop str/parse from CRUD examples
+TODO: Adjust CRUD examples so they are not dependent on each other... each should work fine in isolation
+TODO: Add a quickstart that is less thorough and more to the point then the CRUD examples.
+It uses final case type stuff only, rather then building up.
+Making use of IDs, maxMatch 0/1.

 ERROR HANDLING
 TODO: Sort and clean up error codes.